graphcore/examples/README.md

 Please note we are not currently accepting pull requests or issues on this repository.
 If you are actively using this repository and want to report any issues, please raise a ticket through the Graphcore support portal: https://www.graphcore.ai/support.

+The latest version of the documentation for the Poplar software stack, and other developer resources, is available at https://www.graphcore.ai/developer.

+>  The code presented here requires using POPLAR SDK v1.2.x

+Unless otherwise specified by a LICENSE file in a subdirectory, the LICENSE referenced at the top level applies to the files in this repository.

 ## Repository contents

 ### Notable examples